parallelbgls/Calculation/README.md

 ```

 ### Enum Follow
-In a definition, you can follow a enum in the next enums.
+In an expression, you can follow a enum in the next enums.
 ```Calculation
 Input nil
 Def i[1..5]: number = [1..5]